sveneisenschmidt/wired-pi/README.md

 ### Prototyping server

-WiredPi have a protyping server on board to control pins.
+WiredPi includes protyping server to control pins without the need to setup from php.
 Run it by using the built in php server (Since PHP 5.4.0).

 ```bash